 Deploying in-class paper quizzes: from 40 to 400 to 1,400.

 This essay was selected for the 2019 UC Berkeley Teaching Effectiveness Award.
-An edited copy is slated to appear on the GSI Teaching & Resource Center.
+The definitive version can be found on the GSI Teaching & Resource Center website.
 Below is the author’s version.

 Students learn computer science (CS) by doing.
 In CS 61A, a highly-rated introductory CS course at UC Berkeley, students are introduced to new concepts in lecture, go hands-on to learn the solution process in lab and discussion with guidance from teaching assistants, and synthesize multiple ideas on their own or with a partner in coding homeworks and projects.
 Throughout these activities, students experience aspects of CS such as programming, debugging, program tracing, and analysis while building a sense of community and belonging through small-classroom environments supported by numerous course tutors.
 However, these activities do not explicitly prepare students for taking high-stakes paper exams, which have been identified as a significant source of stress in the course.
 Furthermore, to improve the efficiency of their learning, students receive real-time assistance from instructors during lab, discussion, and office hours.
 While this assistance significantly reduces frustration, it can also shortcut learning when too much help is given causing students to struggle with exams as they become reliant upon the guidance.